Welsh Language Standards

 If this is the case, we want to hear from you!
 You can report any potential failure of the Council to comply with the Welsh Language Standards by contacting the Welsh Language Coordinator at firstname.lastname@example.org.

 We will fully consider your report and let you know what will be done to address the matter.
+If you remain dissatisfied, you have the right to make a complaint through the Corporate Complaints Procedure.

 Report on an investigation of a failure to comply with Welsh language standards